Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 --------------

 After a PR is opened it will be reviewed by at least two members of the core development team.
+The core development team consists of anyone with write-access to the Pyomo repository.
 Pull requests opened by a core developer only require one review.
 The reviewers will decide if they think a PR should be merged or if more changes are necessary.

 Reviewers look for: